vivianspencer/gulp-email-system/README.md

 Run `gulp` in the terminal and look at the generated /build folder to see your compiled and inlined email templates.

+## Testing

+Run the following command and in a few seconds/minutes, you'll see the test appear in Litmus for you!

 ```
 gulp litmus
 ```
-In a few seconds/minutes, you'll see the test appear in Litmus for you!

 ## Contributing